Abstract Submission now closed

 The deadline for submission of abstracts is April 2, 2012.
 Abstracts received after the deadline will not be accepted.

-- The presenting author is required to ensure that all co-authors are aware of the content of the abstract before submission to the Secretariat.
+All accepted abstracts will be in poster format.
+The presenting author is required to ensure that all co-authors are aware of the content of the abstract before submission.